guardian/story-packages/README.md

 ### Credentials

-You need valid developer credentials for `cmsFronts` and `workflow`.
+You need valid developer credentials for `cmsFronts` and `workflow.s3Read`.
 You can get keys temporary keys from `janus`.